Immersion Heater Replacement Cost

 - Do I Need to Replace My Immersion Heater?

-- Hiring Someone to Replace an Immersion Heater Checklist
+- Checklist: Hiring an Electrician to Replace an Immersion Heater

 Although most UK homes only use immersion heaters as a backup source for hot water, they can be incredibly useful during the summer months when the central heating may be switched off, but hot water is required.